rideau-info.com

 Workers with families built log cabins for themselves at the work sites.
 “Settlement on Long Island on the Rideau River, Upper Canada.” by James Pattison Cockburn, August 17, 1830, Library and Archives Canada, C-040048.

 They lived in construction camps which generally consisted of log buildings.
 The diet would have been rather monotonous; pork and bread were the main staples.
 Rum and whiskey also show up with regularity in the records.
 The British Ordnance department provided some of the contractors with supplies at cost.
-For instance in March 1827, some 2,774 lbs of flour, 6,600 lbs of salt pork and 47 barrels of rum were shipped to the department for distribution to the contractors [Valentine p.33].
+For instance in March 1827, some 2,774 lbs of flour, 6,600 lbs of salt pork and 47 barrels of rum were shipped to the department for distribution to the contractors.

 Local farmers also took advantage of the project, with produce and meat from as far away as Brockville and Prescott shipped to Rideau construction camps.
-Workers with families on site built their own cabins and many were growing their own staples such as potatoes.
+Workers with families on site built their own cabins and many grew their own staples such as potatoes.
 The records for Philemon Wright show that shipments to his construction camps included flour, biscuits, potatoes, oats, fish, pork, bread, corn, bran, pease [sic], and grain.

-Another problem was alcoholism; there may well have been deaths from alcohol poisoning and cirrhosis of the liver given the amount of alcohol that was consumed on some of the sites.
+Another problem was alcoholism; there may well have been deaths from alcohol poisoning and cirrhosis of the liver, given the amount of alcohol that was consumed on some of the sites.
 At Burritts Rapids for instance, several of the workmen were drinking over a gallon of whiskey a week.
 At Jones Falls, the workers had a choice of rum, whiskey, brandy or beer.
-Alchohol was a contributing factor in some accidents.
-The jury at the inquest into the death of John Rusenstrom, killed in a fall from the Hogs Back dam, found that his death was the "consequence of intoxication by Ardent Spirits" [Valentine, p.21].
+John Mactaggart warned about the dangers of locally distilled potato whiskey – “the laudanum that sends thousands of settlers to their eternal rest every season” – an exaggeration to be sure, yet indicative of a problem.

 Tobacco use was also very common and likely didn’t help anyone with lung issues such as tuberculosis.

-John Redpath, the contractor at Jones Falls, in a letter written from Jones Falls is December 1831 stated that “the exceeding unhealthiness of the place from which cause all engaged in it suffered much from lake fever and fever & ague, and it has also retarded the work for about three months each year.
+Coming back to the cemetery at Jones Falls – the majority of canal workers interred here would likely have died of disease, mostly from complications of the previously listed variety of health issues.
+Malaria hit hard at this location.
+John Redpath, the contractor at Jones Falls, in a letter written from Jones Falls in December 1831, said “the exceeding unhealthiness of the place from which cause all engaged in it suffered much from lake fever and fever & ague, and it has also retarded the work for about three months each year.
 I caught the disease both the first [1828] and second year missed the third but this year had a severe attack of Lake Fever – which kept me to bed for two months and nearly two months more before I was fit for active service as nothing can compensate for the worse of health so no inducement whatever would stimulate one to a similar undertaking.”
-Ironically, in 1834, Redpath brought his family to his sister’s house at Jones Falls, in order to escape the deadly cholera epidemic (which killed his wife), that was raging at that time in Montreal.

 Jones Falls 1841